Garnet-Yeates/Inventory-Management-App/README.md

 After you have done this, press the lightning bolt button that says "Execute the selected portion of the script, or everything if there is nothing selected" and make sure you have nothing selected so the whole script runs.
 After this you can add the line of code that you removed back (if you want).

-## Setup REST API Server in VS Code
+## Set Up REST API Server in VS Code

 ### Download Node Modules